Why and When to Place Locate Request

 You will receive an email with your ticket number to use later to check Positive Response status from the facility owner/operator (the Utility Company)

-Step 2: Wait for Facilities to be marked
+Step 2: Wait 3 business days for utilities to be marked

 The facility owner / operators (the Utility Company) have 3 business days to go out to your property and mark where their facilities are located.